- What is Organisation Design?

 Culture within the Organisation Evolution Framework

 I’ve recently introduced a Visual Framework that allows visualising all essential building blocks of Organisation Design.
-Culture is the sixth building block of the model and is the seabed of consistency for all other organisation design elements.
+Culture is the seventh building block of the model and is the seabed of consistency for all other organisation design elements.

 My working definition for Corporate Culture is the patterns and implicit agreements that determine how the organisation operates.